 The safest and best treatment: Soak your chickens legs in a warm water bath with dish liquid.
 Scrub their legs with a toothbrush to help loosen any dying scales.
 Dry and slather both legs and feet with a thick oil such as coconut oil, neem oil, or olive oil.
 This will help smoother the mites and allow for quicker growth of new scales.
 Add this oil to the legs of the chickens for at least 4 weeks, once or twice a week.
 Offering the same DE and wood ash dust bath to your chickens is also essential.
 You’ll also need to clean out the entire coop, dust with DE (without the chickens inside the coop) and make sure you’ve gotten all of the old bedding out.
 Don’t forget to dust the roosts as well!

 Cocci can be a vicious parasite in your flock’s digestive tract.
-While it mostly attacks younger digestive tracts, such as with chicks, it can also attack your adult flock as well, causing diarrhea, unusual feces, blood in feces, and even death if left long enough.
+A sick chicken with cocci can be fatal.
+While it mostly attacks younger digestive tracts, such as with chicks, it can also attack your adult flock as well.
+This would cause diarrhea, unusual feces, blood in feces, and even death if left long enough.

 The safest and best treatment: Kocci free is a very effective treatment.
 We use many of the Vibactra plus products on our homestead.
 They are an incredible source for herbal remedies.
 In fact, you can use Kocci free as a preventative as well once a month.
 Simply add it to their water.